Frederick107/NightPortfer/README.md

 git clone https://github.com/NightScepterOfficial/NightPortfer.git

 # How to run NightPortfer?
-Its a very simple command by using node:
+Its a very simple command by using node:<br />
-...
 node nightportfer.js

 # Note
-1.If you don't have git download it here https://git-scm.com/ ...
+1.If you don't have git download it here https://git-scm.com/<br />
 2.If the NightPortfer doesn't work, make sure your NodeJS is version 12 or above!